 Where to Eat

 Even if you’re not staying at the Kimpton Cardinal, check out The Katharine.
 This incredible French Brasserie serves incredibly crafted meals with incredible attention to details.
 If you’re looking for something a little more “traditional,” try the Tavern in Old Salem!
-They serve 18th-century fare featuring Moravian dishes to bring you back to the spirit of Old Salem.
+They serve 18th-century fare featuring Moravian dishes and one of the ways you can eat like a Moravian.
 Servers bring your food adorned in historic Moravian attire and provide an intimate candlelight atmosphere.
 Going back to Downtown Winston-Salem, Krankies Coffee is a cool small batch roastery and café with the perfect vibe to start your day.
 We sipped on our coffee and brunched hard before exploring the rest of Winston-Salem.
 Make sure to order their chicken biscuit with Texas Pete!

 Many of our friends rave about Sweet Potatoes and Quanto Basta, too.
 If you’ve been to Winston-Salem, where do you like to eat in the city?